ReeceGoding/Frustration-One-Year-With-R/README.md

 ### Removing Dimensions

-This issue is notorious: R likes to remove unnecessary dimensions from your data in ways that are not easily predicted without spending what should be unnecessary effort to prevent them.
-Rumour has it that it can be blamed on the fact that S was originally intended as a calculator rather than a programming language.
-I can’t cite that, but I find it quite easy to believe.
+This issue is notorious: R likes to remove unnecessary dimensions from your data in ways that are not easily predicted, forcing you to waste time preventing them.
+Rumour has it that this can be blamed on S being designed as a calculator rather than as a programming language.
+I can’t cite that, but it’s easy to believe.
 No programmer would include any of the below in a programming language.

--   Unless you add `, drop=FALSE` to all of your data selection or deletion lines, you run the risk of having all of your code that expects the data to have a particular structure unexpectedly break.
+-   Unless you add `, drop=FALSE` to all of your data selection/deletion
-    You do not even get any errors or warnings.
+    lines, you run the risk of having all of your code that expects your data to have a particular structure unexpectedly break.
+This gives no errors or warnings.
 Compare:

     ``` r
-    (a <- cbind(1:4, 4:1))
+    (mat <- cbind(1:4, 4:1))
     ##      [,1] [,2]
     ## [1,]    1    4
     ## [2,]    2    3
     ## [3,]    3    2
     ## [4,]    4    1
-    a[, -1]
+    mat[, -1]
     ## [1] 4 3 2 1
-    a[, -1, drop=FALSE]
+    mat[, -1, drop=FALSE]
     ##      [,1]
     ## [1,]    4
     ## [2,]    3